 Why you should try this recipe

-You can have your pancakes plain, but they are perfect for wrapping different fillings.
+- You can have your pancakes plain, but they are perfect for wrapping different fillings, from farmer or cottage cheese, Nutella, and fruit, to savory mushrooms, ham, or cheese.

-You can make pancakes from this recipe for both dessert and savory crepes.
+- You can make Polish crepes from this recipe for both dessert and savory crepes.

 Ingredients

-Milk: the recipe calls for whole milk, but you can replace it with low-fat milk or plant-based milk like almond milk or oat milk.
+- Milk: The recipe calls for whole milk, but you can replace it with low-fat or plant-based milk like almond or oat milk.

-Farmer cheese: classic Polish naleśniki recipe uses Polish twaróg cheese to garnish crepes, but you can use farmer cheese (aka dry-curd cottage cheese) instead.
+- Farmer cheese: classic recipe uses Polish twaróg cheese to garnish crepes, but you can use store-bought or homemade farmer's cheese (aka dry-curd cottage cheese) instead.

 It is not the same, but you can replace twaróg cheese with cottage cheese, Italian ricotta, or cream cheese.